Taranaki Mounga has an ambitious vision for the Mounga over a 20-year time frame to take place in three main phases.

 Initially we will secure the Mounga from weeds and animal pests, protecting the biodiversity values already present and securing the park from further damage.
 The project will involve intensive pest and weed control over more than 34,000 ha from mountains to sea.

-Taranaki Mounga aims to eradicate goats, making Egmont National Park New Zealand’s first ungulate (hooved animals) free national park.
+Taranaki Mounga is well on its way of eradicating goats, making Te Papakura o Taranaki, previously known as Egmont National Park, New Zealand’s first ungulate (hooved animals) free national park.
 Possums, rodents, hares and mustelids (stoats, weasels and ferrets) will be controlled to low densities through a combination of trapping, ground and aerial predator control.
-The Project will support the Taranaki Regional Council’s development of a biodiversity halo to minimise pest reinvasion from around the park’s surrounding hinterland into the100km perimeter.
+The Project will support Towards Predator-Free Taranaki and the Taranaki Regional Council’s development of a biodiversity halo to minimise pest reinvasion from around the park’s surrounding hinterland into the100km perimeter.

 We will design and implement a strategy to eliminate and manage re-invasion from the worst weeds including wild ginger, asparagus scandens, and others as realistically achievable and on Ngā Motu by controlling boxthorn and other weeds, and protecting from pest incursion.